What are the risk factors for gestational trophoblastic disease?

 But risk factors don't tell us everything.
 Having a risk factor, or even several risk factors, does not mean that you will get the disease.
 And some people who get the disease may not have any known risk factors.
 Even if a person has a risk factor, it is often very hard to know how much that risk factor may have contributed to the cancer.

-Researchers have found several risk factors that might increase a woman's chance of developing gestational trophoblastic disease (GTD).
+Researchers have found several risk factors that might increase a woman's chance of developing gestational trophoblastic (jeh-STAY-shuh-nul troh-fuh-BLAS-tik) disease (GTD).

-GTD occurs most often in women of childbearing age.
-The risk of complete molar pregnancy is highest in women over age 40 and younger than 20.
-The risk is even higher for women over age 50.
-In this age group, one-third of pregnancies results in a complete hydatidiform mole.
+GTD occurs in women of childbearing age.
+The risk of complete molar pregnancy is highest in women over age 35 and younger than 20.
+The risk is even higher for women over age 45.
 Age is less likely to be a factor for partial moles.
+For choriocarcinoma (KOR-ee-oh-KAR-sih-NOH-muh), risk is lower before age 25, and then increases with age until menopause.

 Prior molar pregnancy